Coorg Coffee Plantation Stays: Real Estates vs Resort Fakes

 Best for Couples Wanting Privacy: The School Estate, Near Virajpet

-A 200-acre working coffee and pepper plantation built around a 150-year-old heritage bungalow originally occupied by German missionary Rev. Richter.
+The School Estate is a 200-acre working coffee and pepper plantation built around a 150-year-old heritage bungalow originally occupied by German missionary Rev. Richter.
 TripAdvisor reviews use one word consistently: quiet.
 Not the manufactured quiet of a spa retreat.
 The actual quiet of a working estate with no through traffic and birdsong louder than any conversation.

 Boutique room count, private verandahs that face into the plantation rather than out at the road.
 Meals come from the estate kitchen, not a resort restaurant, which means eating on the family's schedule.
 No room service at 11 pm.
 Dinner outdoors on a private verandah with pepper vines twenty feet away and no one in earshot.